onefastsnail/tail-time/README.md

 ![architecture.png](docs/architecture.png)

-However, the proposed and deployed architecture does provide advantages over its monolith counterpart such as:
+However, the implemented and deployed microservice architecture does provide advantages over its monolith counterpart such as:

-- Increased resilience should one part of the pipeline fail
+- Increased resilience should one part of the pipeline fail.
-- Easier testing, debugging and local development
+- Easier testing, debugging and local development.
-- Easier and isolated deployments
+- Faster and easier future development / maintenance.
-- Single responsibilities of the service implementations
+- Single responsibilities of the service implementations.
-- Improved scalability should that time ever come
+- Improved scalability should that time ever come.
-- Easier future development / maintenance

 All services are written in [Go](https://go.dev/).